euranova/shacl-compliance/README.md

 ### Compliance checking

-#### Regular procedure
+#### SHACL-Core procedure

-The regular procedure is straightforward according to definition of the *check* function in the paper.
+The SHACL-Core procedure is straightforward according to definition of the *check* function in the paper.
 The steps required for checking 1 request:
 1. Request normalization: each attribute value is broken down into leaves.
 2. For eah combination of attribute values (i.e., for each atomic subrequest):